shinaoka/online_CMT_seminars/index.md

 発表題目: Phase diagram of a spin-1/2 XXZ ladder with chirality-chirality interaction <br>
 [Registration form](https://docs.google.com/forms/d/1QbBMlV3t6zrY3qZ0UxGIt6iwzZtZe3Ij7KEYgomYun4/viewform)

+We investigate the ground-state phase diagram of a spin-1/2 XXZ model with chirality-chirality interaction (CCI) on a two-leg ladder, considering both isotropic [1] and weakly anisotropic [2] cases.
+This model provides a minimal setup to explore the interplay between spin and chirality degrees of freedom and is potentially relevant for understanding the effects of four-spin ring exchange [3,4] and phonon-mediated interactions on a ladder.

+Spin-chirality duality transformations [4] allow us to relate the regimes of weak and strong CCIs.
+By applying Abelian bosonization as in Refs.
+[5,6] in combination with two types of spin-chirality dualities, we derive a comprehensive phase diagram.
+Numerical simulations are also performed to confirm the predicted phase structure and critical properties.

+In the isotropic (Heisenberg) model, the phase diagram consists of the rung singlet (RS) phase, the Haldane phase, and dimer phases, and a scalar chiral phase [1].
+We find that the RS and Haldane phases consist of multiple regions with different dominant correlations in terms of spin, dimer, or chirality.
+In particular, the dominance of staggered and uniform vector chiral correlations in the RS phase for strong positive and negative CCIs can be understood as dual counterparts to the conventional Néel correlation.

+The introduction of weak XXZ anisotropy further enriches the phase structure within the region of positive CCI and antiferromagnetic rung interaction [2].
+Specifically, Néel and vector chiral orders emerge for easy-axis anisotropy, while two distinct symmetry-protected topological (SPT) phases emerge for easy-plane anisotropy.
+These two SPT phases can be viewed as twisted variants of the Haldane phase [6,7].
+We demonstrate that the two SPT phases, along with a trivial phase, can be distinguished by topological indices in the presence of certain symmetries [8].

+[1] M. Fontaine and S. Furukawa, arXiv:2408.11731 (2024).

+[2] M. Fontaine, K. Sugimoto, and S. Furukawa, Phys.
+Rev. B 109, 134413 (2024).

+[3] A. Läuchli, G.Schmid, and M. Troyer, Phys.
+Rev. B 67, 100409 (2003).

+[4] T. Hikihara, T. Momoi, and X. Hu, Phys.
+Rev. Lett.
+90, 087204 (2003).

+[5] S. Takayoshi and M. Sato, Phys.
+Rev. B 82, 214420 (2010).

+[6]  T. Ogino, S. Furukawa, R. Kaneko, S. Morita, and N. Kawashima, Phys.
+Rev. B 104, 075135 (2021).

+[7] Z.-X. Liu, Z.-B. Yang, Y.-J. Han, W. Yi, and X.-G.Wen, Phys.
+Rev. B 86, 195122 (2012).

+[8] F. Pollmann and A. M. Turner, Phys.
+Rev. B 86, 125441 (2012).

 # 第105回
 日時: 2024年10月8日(火)16:30- <strong>通常と開催時刻が異なります</strong><br>
 発表者: 髙橋 秀顕 (トリノ大学)<br>